The wind season in Sri Lanka!

 If you are a wind seeker, then you are in the right place.
 Sri Lanka welcomes you with open arms to kite almost all the year round.
 We are not kidding; Sri Lanka actually holds the best wind in Asia from May to October and from December to March, what in reality means 9-10 months of breathtaking wind a year.
 Yeah, what you heard; the wind only stops to rest a little 4 months a year.
 Sri Lanka plays in the champions league when it comes to wind statistics and kite seasons.
 In the meantime, we have created this guide, to show you the very best kitesurfing and wind seasons in Sri Lanka

 The Ultimate Guide About Kitesurfing Seasons in Sri Lanka

 Among the top kitesurfing spots in the world, Sri Lanka is the country where kitesurfing is growing the fastest.
 Sri Lanka has recently become a top kitesurfing destination due to the excellent wind conditions, where everyone can learn and progress at any level.

-If you are planning to kite in Sri Lanka, you are probably wondering what months are the main kitesurfing seasons?
-Sri Lanka offers constant wind during nine months of the year, with two defined seasons being Summer and Winter.
+If you are planning to kite in Sri Lanka, you are probably wondering what is the main kitesurfing season and when is the best time to kite here.

 * Summer Season – May to October